Run-off transcription: History and background

+Michael Chamberlin, who died in his sleep in November 2025, was the first person to isolate RNA polymerase from Escherichia coli as a graduate student at Stanford University with the late Paul Berg and revolutionized the understanding of transcription process.

+Principle

 To perform a run-off transcription assay, a gene of interest, including the promoter, is cloned into a plasmid.
 The plasmid is digested at a known restriction enzyme cut site downstream from the transcription start site such that the expected mRNA run-off product would be easily separated by gel electrophoresis.
 DNA needs to be highly purified prior to running this assay.
 To initiate transcription, radiolabeled UTP, the other nucleotides, and RNA polymerase are added to the linearized DNA.
 Transcription continues until the RNA polymerase reaches the end of the DNA where it simply “runs off” the DNA template, resulting in an mRNA fragment of a defined length.
 This fragment can then be separated by gel electrophoresis, alongside size standards, and autoradiographed.
 The corresponding size of the band will represent the size of the mRNA from the restriction enzyme cut site to the transcription start site (+1).
 The intensity of the band will indicate the amount of mRNA produced.
 Additionally, it can be used to detect whether or not transcription is carried out under certain conditions (i.e. in the presence of different chemicals).

+Procedure

+Preparing DNA template: DNA templates for transcription assay are either plasmids or dsDNA fragments constructed using synthesized oligonucleotides.
+The circular DNA template that contains the promoter sequence (T7 promoter) is linearized using Restriction endonuclease that cuts downstream of the region to be transcribed.
+It ensures the RNA polymerase will transcribe the DNA until it runs off the end of the linearized DNA molecule.

+Assembly of the transcription assay: The linearized DNA molecule is mixed with Tris-HCl, MgCl_{2}, Spermidine, DTT and nucleotides (ATP, GTP,CTP, UTP).
+The reaction is incubated at 37°C for T7.
+Radiolabeled or fluorescently labeled nucleotides can be added too.
+For large scale assays, addition of Ribonuclease inhibitor and inorganic pyrophosphatases are recommended to improve the quality and yield of the transcripts.
+After transcription, excess DNA template could be removed by DNase treatment.